|search engine by freefind|

-During this observance I post the daily Omer nightly on my Facebook Page as part of my observance.
+During this observance I count the daily Omer nightly with reflections in our Zoom Shul and on my Facebook Page as part of my personal observance.
+YOU are welcome to join us for these nightly counts.

-The following explains this biblical observance and related insights.
+Let's examine this important biblical observance and related insights.

 "Counting the Omer" is Torah Mitzvah 127: To count forty-nine days from the time of the cutting of the Omer (first sheaves of the barley harvest).
 There are various counts of the 613 mitzvot.